zhoushengisnoob/OpenDeepClustering/README.md

 **Deep Clustering**, which aims at joint optimization of deep representation learning and clustering, arises and has attracted increasing attention recently in the community.

 ## :dart:News
+[26/05/13] We are refactoring OpenDeepClustering toward a scikit-learn style Python package, with unified `fit`, `predict`, `fit_predict`, and `transform` interfaces.
+The next updates will focus on wrapping representative methods from our survey taxonomy into reusable estimators for both researchers and non-CS users.

 [24/05/06] We have already implemented **10+ algorithms** which can be classified into four categories (Generative, Iterative, MultiStage, Simultaneous) locally.
 These algorithms will be uploaded soon after rigorous testing. **If you find this repository useful for you studies, please star it** :star:.

 [24/05/07] We have added the DEC and IDEC algorithms to our repository.